swapnilk30/JavaDeveloperNotes2024/README.md

 89. What is garbage collection ?
 90. There is a method called GC, what is the purpose ?
 91. How garbage collection works internally in java ?
-92. What is use of actuators ?
-93. Diff between constructor and setter injection ?
-94. How we can read the property from property file ?
-95. What is use of @ Value annotation ?

 96. What is CI and CD, and why it is important ?
 97. Why the main method is static in java ?
 98. Can we override private variable in java ?